fgamador/lifetimekata/exercises/03_lifetime_elision/README.md

 }
 ```

-It's important to note that it isn't possible[1] to create a reference and pass it out of a
+It's important to note that it isn't possible\* to create a reference and pass it out of a
 function if it wasn't given to you.
 This is because a reference must refer
 to something you own, but everything you own is dropped at the end of your function.
 Therefore, nothing you own can be referenced after the function ends, and the only reference you can return